Agenda

 - Powerful Packaging Partnerships – Hear from some of our strategic partners such as Walmart, Ahold, Carbon Quota, H2R and TRP who benefit from live, accurate packaging data leveraging cutting-edge technology to scale and drive efficiencies

-3 global brands will each share a key sustainable packaging initiative or achievement.
+Global brands and retailers will each share a key sustainable packaging initiative or achievement.

 A look at the infrastructure, collections and local authority targets on recycling as well as addressing the limitations.